mustafa-siddiqui/automate-emails/README.md

                         A document containing a list of emails and names of recipients.
 Currently supporting .csv files.
   -v VOLUNTEER, --volunteer VOLUNTEER
                         Name of person responsible for group of recipients in the data.
+  -l LOGGING_LEVEL, --logging-level LOGGING_LEVEL
+                        Logging level: DEBUG or INFO.
 ```
-This script sends multiple emails to recipients who are assigned to one volunteer.
+This script sends multiple emails to recipients who are assigned to a volunteer.
+This configuration/setting/structure was
+borne out of the need (or should I say, want) for automating emails to university alumni.

 The data file (`.csv`) containing email addresses of recipients assigned to volunteers can look like: